cedric-audy/ML_colorID/readme.md

 ![trainer](/img/trainer.jpg)

-Accuracy is currently maxing out at ~80%.
-A plausible explanation is the inefficiency of the small supervised training program I wrote, combined with my own inability to label edge cases in a consistent and satisfying way, or then again the lack of choices.
-The program notably fails at identifying orange or brown at all, and distinguishing between red,pink, and purple.
+Accuracy is currently maxing out at ~85%.
+The program has a hard time distinghishing between orange and brown, and between pink and purple.

 ![results](/img/results.jpg)

-Accuracy with 5000 epochs using x learning rate and y momentum (data points found in data/accuracy.csv)

 ![plot](/img/3dplot.jpg)